quantmind/pulsar/docs/source/design.rst

 Event Loop
 ~~~~~~~~~~~~~~~
-The pulsating hart of the asynchronous framework.
+The pulsating heart of the asynchronous framework.
 Pulsar :class:`EventLoop` will be following pep-3156_ guidelines.

 Deferred